Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Theoretical Analysis

 we notice the shift between online/offline dataset is canceled, and the remaining terms comprise a shift term $ {d^{\pi^{t+1}}(s)}/{d^{\text{on}}(s)}$ that characterizes how well the online data cover the visitation measure induced by the next policy, and another term that characterizes the shift in policy.
 In the sequel, we will see through an example why using some proper $\xi$ helps reduce the shift in policy.

-\paragraph{Why does advantage weighting help?} We show that under certain conditions, the ratio $R^t(s, a)$ can decrease for increased value of $\xi$.
-Since $\xi$ does not influcence the ration between the state distribution, let us just consider the bandit case with ratio
+{\bf Why does weighting by advantage help?} We show that under certain conditions, the ratio $R^t(s, a)$ can decrease for increased value of $\xi$.
+Since $\xi$ does not influence the ratio between the state distribution, let us just consider the bandit case with ratio

 We illustrate the results of Theorem \ref{thm:perfdiff} on the bandit setting because its visitation measure reduces directly to the policy distribution—eliminating any dependence on a transition kernel—and note that the same argument carries over to MDPs with deterministic transitions.
 Moreover, the argument will still provide sufficient insight.
 Suppose the online data distribution $d^{\text{on}}(a)\propto \exp(\beta_1 r(a))$ for some parameter $\beta$ while the policy $\pi^{t+1}(a) \propto \exp(\beta_2 r(a))$ for some parameter $\beta_2 > \beta_1$.
 This is reasonable since the policy converges faster than the online buffer to the optimal policy.
 Then we have the following lemma. \begin{restatable}[]{lem}{bandit} For the bandit case with $d^{\text{on}}(a)\propto \exp(\beta_1 r(a))$ and $\pi^{t+1}(a) \propto \exp(\beta_2 r(a))$ for $\beta_2 > \beta_1$, the coefficient $\sup_{a}R^t(a;\xi)$ decreases as $\xi$ increases within the range $\xi\in(0, 1 - \beta_1/\beta_2)$. \end{restatable} This lemma justifies that within a proper range of $\xi$, adding more advantage weighting would benefit learning by reducing the distributional shift.